 NEW ORDER Best & Marsh (1989)

 This theme was composed in 1988 for the eight part Granada TV series hosted by Factory Records’ supremo Tony Wilson and featured two of Manchester’s most iconic club footballers, George Best and Rodney Marsh.
-With a great string synth melody, Hooky bass, clubby beats and Italo piano stabs, this prompted the FA to commision NEW ORDER to write ‘World In Motion’ for the 1990 World Cup.
-Meanwhile, Best and Marsh were often treated like popstars in their playing days so when the TV show proved popular, the mischievous pair actually went on a live tour.
-During it, Marsh told the story of how England manager Alf Ramsey told him: “I’ll be watching you for the first 45 minutes and if you don’t work harder, I’ll pull you off at half time” – Marsh apparently replied: “Crikey Alf, at Manchester City all we get is an orange and a cup of tea!”.
-It turned out to be legend, much like a lot of the stories that come from Manchester!
+With a great string synth melody, Hooky bass, clubby beats and Italo piano stabs, this prompted the FA to commision NEW ORDER to write ‘World In Motion’ for the 1990 World Cup, while the series allowed Best and Marsh to embark on a popular speaking tour.

 Available on the album ‘Technique’ 2CD Deluxe edition via London Records